Maaher01/student-management-portal-client/README.md

 # Student-Management-Portal

-This is a student management portal application
+This is a student management portal application.

 ## Features